chrom3DEpi/pTADS/README.txt

 ## parameter：
 Rscript ./Scripts/run_pTADS.ori.R -h
-# -m : The RF model of GM12878 training, as well as the LASSO coefficients of key features
+# -m : The RF model of GM12878 training
+# -c : LASSO coefficients of key features
 # -d : Matrix data containing key features
 # -w : Defines the size of the sliding window, the number of bin.(example: -win 10 ,represent the 10 bins)
 # -s  ：Defines the window slide distance.(example: -slide 1, represent the 1 bin)